nagasudhirpulla/taming_python/blog/skills/oracle_instantclient.md

 ## Skill - Oracle Instant Client installation in windows

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)

 <hr/>
-In this post we will install Oracle Instant Client that enables communication between python scripts and oracle database.
+In this post we will install Oracle Instant Client that enables communication between python scripts and Oracle database.

 ## Why use Oracle Instant Client
 * Without Oracle Instant Client, python scripts cannot communicate with the oracle database.